Karthick-ng/PROJECT-1-POWERBI-TABLEAU/README.md

 # PROJECT-3-POWERBI-TABLEAU

 Datasets Used-2
-- `Dismisal_virat` : Type of dismisal at various batting positions and average runs against and at different type of bowlers.
+- `Dismisal_virat.xlsx` : Type of dismisal at various batting positions and average runs against and at different type of bowlers.
-- `virat_odi`      : End-End stats of his career.
+- `virat_odi.csv`      : End-End stats of his career.

 ## DEMO: